martypdx/callback.js/README.md

 	npm install callback

-# Functions for asynchronous functions
+# Functions for Asynchronous Functions

 These functions are used with asynchronous functions of type: